-Nursing mothers must be provided with an unpaid break each day to express milk for her infant child.
-The break can run concurrently with any other breaks provided by the employer.
+Employers must provide nursing mothers with an unpaid break each day to express milk for an infant child.
+The break can run concurrently with any other breaks the employer provides.

 Employers must also make reasonable efforts to provide a room or location that is free of a toilet for the employee to express milk.
-The location should be in close proximity to work and be in private.
-It must also include access to an outlet.
-If the employer makes a reasonable effort, then the employer is held harmless.
+The location should be in close proximity to work and be private.
+It must also include access to an electrical outlet.

 Employees must be given access to a restroom break every 4 hours worked.